School District 49 (Colorado)

 School District 49 (D49) is a public school district located in north-central El Paso County, Colorado, United States, serving eastern Colorado Springs and Falcon.
 In 2025, with 27,000 students, it was the 10th-largest school district in Colorado.

-In April 2025, the D49 school board voted 3-2 to advance the Preserving Fairness and Safety in Sports policy banning biologically male students from female sports and vice versa.
+In April 2025, the D49 school board voted 3-2 to advance the Preserving Fairness and Safety in Sports policy banning transgender girls from girls sports and transgender boys from boys sports.